UFResearchComputing/ticrypt-spank/README.md

 # ticrypt-spank

-A [Slurm](https://www.schedmd.com/) SPANK plugin to allow calling cluster specific modules for node reconfiguration to [TiCrypt](https://terainsights.com/) VM hosts.
+[Slurm](https://www.schedmd.com/) SPANK and job submit plugins to allow calling cluster specific modules for node reconfiguration to [TiCrypt](https://terainsights.com/) VM hosts.
 The plugin adds the --ticrypt Slurm option for requesting a TiCrypt node.
 The plugin utilizes a configuration file to enforce limits or requirements on accounts, features, etc ... which are allowed to call the plugin.
+The configuration file is shared and required for both the spank and job submit plugins.

 ## Getting Started